2025-ilaria/project-/llm-prompts.md

 ✅**LLMS comparison**

 They both provided the most important and relevant features, but ChatGPT was more precise and offered more details.
-I also checked some information on Wikipedia, but the results were the same as those provided by the two LLMs.
+We also checked some information on Wikipedia, but the results were the same as those provided by the two LLMs.
-Then I decided to compare and combine all information into a single text.
+Then we decided to compare and combine all information into a single text.

-Another thing I asked ChatGPT was the difference between arco:hasDescription and l0:description, to understand which property would be more suitable for inserting various architectural information in text form.
-I asked ChatGPT, which would be the best option, using a chain-of-thought technique:
+Another thing we asked ChatGPT was the difference between arco:hasDescription and l0:description, to understand which property would be more suitable for inserting various architectural information in text form.
+We asked ChatGPT, which would be the best option, using a chain-of-thought technique:

 <img width="602" height="544" alt="image" src="https://github.com/user-attachments/assets/3426f095-07b4-476d-9755-9224b9e1935b" />
 <img width="560" height="454" alt="image" src="https://github.com/user-attachments/assets/aebfcd9f-0403-4cbf-8e88-3069aa60d9d1" />